 Mercy Ships International ("MSI") is a non-profit corporation incorporated in California, USA, domiciled in the State of Texas and exempt from income taxation under Section 501(c)(3) of the U.S. Internal Revenue Code.
 MSI can appoint directors to the Board of the Society.
 A License Agreement, Umbrella Agreement and Joint Programs Agreements have been created to establish the relationship between the Society and MSI.
 Under the Joint Programs Agreement, MSI and the Society undertake joint programs, including specific projects and activities such as facilitating volunteer crew members serving on the hospital ships that are mutually agreed upon.
 MSI provides services to the Society, furthering our collective mission.
 Our Society's relationship with MSI is multifaceted.
-Throughout the year, we also engaged in various types of transactions, including payments for longer-term crew, fundraising cultivation digital media communication, and acquisition, marketing communications.
-In total, we paid MSI \$1,136,969 (2022 - \$1,570,038) for these programs and services, demonstrating our commitment to supporting the mission.
+Throughout the year, we also engaged in various types of transactions, including payments for longer-term crew, fundraising cultivation acquisition. digital media communication, and marketing and communications.

+In total, the Society paid MSI \$1,210,949 (2023 - \$1,136,969) for these programs and services, demonstrating our commitment to supporting the mission.